JamesRobertHugginsNgo/template-string-function-factory-js/README.md

-# Template String Function JS
+# Template String Function Factory JS

 A dev tool to help generate template strings formatted for ES5 and ES6.